The World of Studio Ghibli in Singapore

-You’ve probably seen videos of Studio Ghibli exhibitions circulating around TikTok and Instagram, displaying huge film sets from the films in countries like Thailand and Ghibli Park in Japan.
+You’ve probably seen videos of Studio Ghibli exhibitions circulating around TikTok and Instagram, displaying huge film sets from their beloved films in countries like Thailand and Japan.
 While we might not have been able to have those experiences or visit Ghibli Park in Japan, there’s an exhibition in Singapore right now.

 From 4th October 2024 to 2nd February 2025, The World of Studio Ghibli will be making its way to our very own ArtScience Museum.
-If you are a big Ghibli fan and want to be immersed in the most realistic film sets, mark this down in your calendars.
+If you are a huge Ghibli fan and want to be immersed in realistic film sets, mark this down in your calendars.

 What is Studio Ghibli known for?

-What can I see at The World of Studio Ghibli?
+What can I see at The World of Studio Ghibli in Singapore?

-Covering 3 levels at the Artscience Museum, The World of Studio Ghibli has a total of 11 galleries, displaying 16 large-scale theatrical sets from films such as the magical creatures in Princess Mononoke and the forests of My Neighbor Totoro.
-On the fourth level, 2 free documentaries related to Studio Ghibli will be screened and open to public.
+Covering 3 levels at the ArtScience Museum, The World of Studio Ghibli has a total of 11 galleries, displaying 16 large-scale theatrical sets from films such as the magical creatures in Princess Mononoke and the forests of My Neighbor Totoro.
+On the fourth level, 2 free documentaries related to Studio Ghibli will be screened which are open to the public.

 The exhibition is filled with interactive box art pieces that are related to the films, and also has many trick-eye installations for you to take fun pictures at.